Robin Chandler Duke: Career

 She began her journalism career in 1944 as a writer for the women's page of the New York Journal-American using the byline Robin Chandler.

 Later, after marrying actor Jeffrey Lynn, with whom she had two children, she found work at NBC-affiliate WCAU-TV in Philadelphia as a news reader.
 In 1952 she became an anchor-reporter with Dave Garroway, and covered national political conventions and the marriage of Jacqueline Bouvier to John F. Kennedy in 1953.

+From October 24, 1950, to November 1, 1951, she was host of the television program Meet Your Cover Girl, on which she interviewed models.
+The program was broadcast on CBS on Tuesdays and Wednesdays at 3:30 p.m.
+Eastern Time.

 She was a broker at Orvis Brothers from 1953 to 1958.
 She was then vice-president for public relations at Pepsi-Cola until 1962.

 Chandler Duke was active in organizations relating to women's rights, family planning, and population studies.
 In addition to serving as national co-chairwoman of the Population Crisis Committee/Draper Fund, which financed International Planned Parenthood, she was a founder of the United Nations Fund for Population Activities; chairwoman of Population Action International; president and later chairwoman of the National Abortion Rights Action League; and president of Naral Pro-Choice America.
 In 1997 she received the "Maggie" Award, highest honor of the Planned Parenthood Federation, in tribute to their founder, Margaret Sanger.

 A co-founder of the United States-Japan Foundation and a trustee of the Institute of International Education, Chandler Duke was also a director of the David and Lucile Packard Foundation and the World Childhood Foundation.
 She served on other boards, including those of the Guggenheim Museum, Rockwell International, and Emigrant Savings Bank.